RubenDillon/cybele/Thinfinity-Workspace/workspace7/single-sign-on.md

 4. Copy the "value" field

 5. Go to the Thinfinity Configuration and create a connection.

-Go to the "Authentication" tab and select Methods, then "Add", "OAuth 2.0" and Azure.
+6. Go to the "Authentication" tab and select Methods, then "Add", "OAuth 2.0" and Azure.
 Complete the following
-   General tab
     - General tab
         - Client ID: use the Application (client) ID from the last step
         - Client Secret: use the "value" that we obtain in the last step